UPDATED: FEBRUARY 2022

-A simple cover will extend your generator’s lifespan and keep it looking new.
+A simple cover will extend your generator’s lifespan and keep it looking new for the years of the freezing temperatures to come.
 A cover provides protection from rainfall and cold weather, prevents water damage and corrosion, and will keep dust and debris out.
 DuroMax offers an array of weather resistant covers for generators of all sizes.

 STOCK UP ON FUEL

 Always prepare for emergencies and stock up on enough fuel for long-term use.
 The last thing you want is to run out of fuel in the middle of a winter storm and power outage.
 Power outages could last for days, so make sure to plan ahead.

 Our Dual Fuel line of generators run on gasoline or propane, with the latter having a shelf life of up to 30 years.
 Make sure to store your fuel tank in a safe, cool and dry space.
 If you anticipate leaving fuel in your generator, use a fuel stabilizer to prevent oxidation and chemical breakdown.

 Make sure everything you plug into your generator is in good condition to prevent electrical damage.
 DuroMax offers a variety of Extension Power Cords in different lengths to suit your needs.
 These cords are Outdoor Rated for safe use at home or on the job site.
 Features include reinforced blades, lighted ends, and grounded plugs.